Aaron98990/ways-of-the-game/reckless.md

 The Laws of the Game designates three levels of physical severity - Careless, Reckless, and Excessive force.
 This wording is important - especially in match reports.
-A player is never sent-off for a reckless challenge and a player is never cautioned for a careless challenge.

 > Careless is when a player shows a lack of attention or consideration when making a challenge or acts without precaution.
 No disciplinary sanction is needed
 >